 Level 6 modules are only available to students who are enrolled on the BSc (Hons) in Astronomy and are Stage 1 complete.

-The BSc(Hons) in Astronomy is recognised by the Institute of Physics (IOP) and all graduates automatically meet requirements for Associate Membership of the Institute.
-Students on the course are eligible for free IOP digital student membership.
+The BSc(Hons) in Astronomy is recognised by the Institute of Physics (IOP) and all graduates are eligible for Membership of the Institute.
+Students on the course are eligible for IOP digital student membership.

 Module Code: AA3057